hamacher-abraham/hamacher-abraham.github.io/README.md

 # local_ceteicean
-This repository supports my teaching of XML and GitHub publishing tools for an Introduction to Digital Humanities course.
+This repository supports my learning of XML and GitHub publishing tools for an Introduction to Digital Humanities course.
+I hope to use it as a lab, essentially, to learn how all the tools work.

 It contains a fork of Barry Clark's Jekyll Now repository (https://github.com/barryclark/jekyll-now), plus a localized version of the TEI CETEIcean tool (https://github.com/TEIC/CETEIcean) for publishing XML in a browser.
 The localized version is modified so that it can work with students' own XML rather than with TEI.